Edmonds and Groves: the former England cricketer, his business partner and their stock market empire built with bribery and scams

 “Alpha Condé paid,” Groves wrote a few hours later to say he had sent the son his money.
 But 10 days later Sampil, who had asked for 15,000 euros, was still complaining that the transfer hadn't come through.

-Alpha Mohammed told Global Witness that he had never “attempted to use improper influence to assist Sable”—though the emails show that he was aware of plans to send bribe money through his account.
+Alpha Mohamed told Global Witness that he had never “attempted to use improper influence to assist Sable”—though the emails show that he was aware of plans to send bribe money through his account.

-“Any payments to Alpha Mohammed Condé from Sable Mining would have been for consultancy work or reimbursement for travel,” a spokesman for the Guinean government said.
-Alpha Mohammed “would be able to show that his bank never had more than 10,000 euros in his account”.
+“Any payments to Alpha Mohamed Condé from Sable Mining would have been for consultancy work or reimbursement for travel,” a spokesman for the Guinean government said.
+Alpha Mohamed “would be able to show that his bank never had more than 10,000 euros in his account”.

 Sampil declined to comment for this report.
 Edmonds and Groves told Global Witness that if any bribery occurred in Guinea, it was without their knowledge.
 Jim Cochrane, Sable chairman since 2014, said the company obeys the law wherever it operates and that questions from Global Witness had “prompted a further internal review of all these matters, many of which were subject to review a number of years ago”.